 The ends of the vasa deferentia, behind and slightly under the bladder, are called the ejaculatory ducts.
 The seminal vesicles are also located behind the bladder.
 Their secretions are about 60% of the total volume of the semen (= sperm and associated fluid) and contain mucus, amino acids, fructose as the main energy source for the sperm, and prostaglandins to stimulate female uterine contractions to move the semen up into the uterus.
 The seminal vesicles empty into the ejaculatory ducts.
 The ejaculatory ducts then empty into the urethra (which, in males, also empties the urinary bladder).

-The female reproductive system is illustrated to the right.
-Eggs are produced in the ovaries, but remember from our discussion of meiosis, that these are not true eggs, yet, and will never complete meiosis and become such unless/until first fertilized by a sperm.
+(clipart edited from Corel Presentations 8) The female reproductive system is illustrated to the right.
+“Eggs” are produced in the ovaries, but remember from our discussion of meiosis, that these are not true eggs, yet, and will never complete meiosis and become such unless/until first fertilized by a sperm.
 Within the ovary, a follicle consists of one precursor egg cell surrounded by special cells to nourish and protect it.
 A human female typically has about 400,000 follicles/potential eggs, all formed before birth.
-Only several hundred of these eggs will actually ever be released during her reproductive years.
-Normally, in humans, after the onset of puberty, due to the stimulation of follicle-stimulating hormone (FSH) one egg per cycle matures and is released from its ovary.
-Ovulation is the release of a mature egg due to the stimulation of leutenizing hormone (LH), which then stimulates the remaining follicle cells to turn into a corpus luteum which then secretes progesterone to prepare the uterus for possible implantation.
+Only several hundred of these “eggs” will actually ever be released during her reproductive years.
+(As just an example, if a woman would ovulate from age 15 to age 55, which is a long time, that’s 40 years.
+If we’d assume 13 28-day cycles per year, that would be 40 × 13 = 520 potential times an “egg” could be released.)
+Normally, in humans, after the onset of puberty, due to the stimulation of follicle-stimulating hormone (FSH) one “egg” per cycle matures and is released from its ovary.
+Ovulation is the release of a mature “egg” due to the stimulation of leutenizing hormone (LH), which then stimulates the remaining follicle cells to turn into a corpus luteum which then secretes progesterone to prepare the uterus for possible implantation.
 If an egg is not fertilized and does not implant, the corpus luteum disintegrates and when it stops producing progesterone, the lining of the uterus breaks down and is shed.

 The uterus has thick, muscular walls and is very small.
 In a nulliparous woman, the uterus is only about 7 cm long by 4 to 5 cm wide, but it can expand to hold a 4 kg baby.
 The lining of the uterus is called the endometrium, and has a rich capillary supply to bring food to any embryo that might implant there.